BakeryDragon/job-application/README.md

-# job-search
+# job-application
-An interface to automate the process for searching jobs
+An interface to automate the process for applying jobs